-BTSR’s Mission Immersion Experience (MIE) is a significant, life changing, required component of the Master of Divinity Degree (M.Div.).
+BTSR’s Mission Immersion Experience (MIE) is a significant, life changing, required component of the Master of Divinity (M.Div.) and Master in Christian Ministry (M.C.M.) degree programs.
 We know of no other seminary that requires such an experience – BTSR does so because we believe strongly that God is at work throughout the world and in all cultures.
-We have much to learn from each other, especially from those that are different.
+We have much to learn from each other.

 The MIE program goals are: